-If you have appendicitis and it’s not treated, your appendix can rupture.
-When this happens, bacteria are released into your abdomen and cause a serious infection.
-This can make you very sick and be hard to treat.
+If your appendicitis is left untreated, your appendix can rupture (burst).
+When this happens, bacteria get released into your abdomen and can cause a serious infection.

-The exact cause of appendicitis isn’t known for sure, but doctors think it’s probably due to an infection that triggers inflammation inside of it.
+The exact cause of appendicitis is unknown, but experts think an infection triggers inflammation inside the appendix.

-The classic symptoms of appendicitis are pain starting around the belly button followed by vomiting.
-Several hours later, the pain moves to the lower abdomen on the right side.
+The classic symptoms of appendicitis are pain starting around the belly button and then vomiting.
+Several hours later, the pain moves to the lower right abdomen.

 Other symptoms of appendicitis include:

-- abdominal pain that may start in the upper or middle abdomen but usually settles in the lower abdomen on the right side
+- abdominal pain that may start in the upper or middle abdomen but usually settles in the lower right abdomen

 - decreased appetite